floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 ## Intro

 This is part one of a two-part series about a new cycle-stepped Z80 emulator I wrote recently.
-In the first post I'll mainly take a lot at the oddities and irregularities in the Z80 instruction set with the help of the Z80 netlist simulation from [visual6502.org](http://www.visual6502.org/JSSim/expert-z80.html) which I integrated into my own 'remix' before starting to work on the actual
+In the first post I'll mainly take a look at the oddities and irregularities in the Z80 instruction set with the help of the Z80 netlist simulation from [visual6502.org](http://www.visual6502.org/JSSim/expert-z80.html) which I integrated into my own 'remix' before starting to work on the actual